Revival meeting: Meetings

 A revival meeting usually consists of several consecutive nights of services conducted at the same time and location, most often the building belonging to the sponsoring congregation but sometimes a rented assembly hall, for more adequate space, to provide a setting that is more comfortable for non-Christians, or to reach a community where there are no churches.
 Tents were very frequently employed in this effort in the recent past, and occasionally still are, but less so due to the difficulties in heating and cooling them and otherwise making them comfortable, an increasing consideration with modern audiences.

 Ben M. Bogard, from 1909 to 1914, conducted revivals full-time in seven southern states.
-In 1924, he founded the American Baptist Association, the Missionary Baptist denomination, still based in Texarkana, Texas.
+In 1924, he founded the American Baptist Association (ABA), the Missionary Baptist denomination, still based in Texarkana, Texas.
 ABA churches have traditionally held revivals usually once or twice a year.

 The length of such meetings varies.
 Until the last quarter-century they were frequently a week or more in duration, especially in the Southern United States.
 Currently they may be held for three or four days.
 Evangelist Billy Graham planned a week-long crusade in New York City, which ultimately extended from May 15 to September 1, 1957.
 More than two million people went to New York's Madison Square Garden to hear him preach.

-Most groups holding revival meetings tend to be of a conservative or fundamentalist nature, although some are still held by Mainline groups, which formerly conducted them with a far greater frequency.
+Most groups holding revival meetings tend to be of a conservative or fundamentalist nature, although some are still held by mainline groups, which formerly conducted them with a far greater frequency.
 Similar events may be referred to as "crusades", most especially those formerly held by Billy Graham and Oral Roberts.

-Along with camp meetings, the holding of revival services is an integral part of the Methodist tradition, in which they serve to offer individuals the New Birth (first work of grace) and entire sanctification (second work of grace).
+Along with camp meetings, the holding of revival services is an integral part of the Methodist tradition, in which they serve to offer individuals the New Birth (first work of grace) and entire sanctification (second work of grace), along with calling backsliders to repentance.
+Revival services are often held for a week at least once a year in Methodist churches.

 Conservative Mennonites continue to hold and promote protracted revival meetings of usually seven or eight days duration at least once per year in a given congregation.
 The visiting evangelist is chosen from among their own or related congregations.

 Many revivals are conducted by nondenominational community churches, most of which are conservative in theology.